factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 ## Changes to Projections

+### Transactional

+Please note that the maximum size of a transaction batch is limited by the value of `factcast.grpc.client.maxInboundMessageSize`, which defaults to 8MB.

 ### @RedisTransactional

 For transactional Redis projections Factus now provides abstract classes.
 Projections that are annotated with